+- r.
+Ensure the completion and collection of the Documentation for Medical Clearance (Appendix F) prior to the student moving on to full participation in non-contact physical activities and full contact practices (RTPA Stage 5); - s.
+File above documents (Appendix D2, E1, E2 and F) in student's OSR and provide copy to appropriate school staff; and

-- p.
-File above documents (Appendix D2 & E) in student's OSR and provide copy to appropriate school staff - q.
-Once concussion is diagnosed, appoint primary staff member to act as the student's school contact to ensure adequate communication and coordination of their needs. - 4.3.
-School Staff (Includes administration staff, teaching staff, support staff, coaches, volunteers, etc.) will: - a.
-Understand and follow the Student Concussion and Head Injury Policy - b.
-Attend and complete concussion training - c.
+4.3 School Staff (Includes administration staff, teaching staff, support staff, coaches, volunteers, team trainers, officials, etc.) will:

+- a.
+Understand and follow the Student Concussion and Head Injury Policy; - b.
+Attend and complete concussion training (this includes the online modules); - c.
 Ensure age-appropriate concussion education, including prevention, is included for all students participating in activities that could result in a concussion.
+Have students and their parent/guardian complete the Player Code of Conduct (Appendix G); - d.
+Be able to recognize signs, symptoms and respond appropriately in the event of a concussion see the Tool to Identify a Suspected Concussion (Appendix C); - e.
+For all coach/team trainers ensure completion of Coach/Teach Trainer Code of Conduct (Appendix I) - f.
+Follow current Ophea safety guidelines related to concussions and implement risk management and injury prevention strategies; - g.
+Make sure that occasional teaching staff are updated on concussed student's condition.

+4.4 Parents/Guardians will:

-Have students complete the Player Code of Conduct (Appendix F) - d.
-Be able to recognize signs, symptoms and respond appropriately in the event of a concussion see the Tool to Identify a Suspected Concussion (Appendix C) - e.
-Follow current Ophea safety guidelines related to concussions and implement risk management and injury prevention strategies - f.
-Make sure that occasional teaching staff are updated on concussed student's condition. - 4.4.
-Parents/Guardians will: - a.
-Review with your child the concussion information that is distributed through the school (e.g. Concussion Information for Parents and Students (Appendix A)) - b.
-Reinforce concussion prevention strategies with your child, for example the Player Code of Conduct (Appendix F) - c.
-Understand and follow parents/guardian roles and responsibilities in this policy - d.
-In the event of a suspected concussion, ensure child is assessed as soon as possible by physician/nurse practitioner, preferably on the same day - e.
-Cooperate with school to facilitate Documentation for a Diagnosed Concussion -Return to Learn/Return to Physical Activity Plan (Appendix E) - f.
-Follow physician/nurse practitioner recommendations to promote recovery - g.
-Be responsible for the completion of all required documentation - h.
-Support your child's progress through recommended Documentation for a Diagnosed Concussion - Return to Learn/Return to Physical Activity (Appendix E) - i.
-Collaborate with school to manage your child's suspected or diagnosed concussions appropriately - j.
-Report non-school related concussion to principal (Documentation for a Diagnosed Concussion - Return to Learn/Return to Physical Activity Plan (Appendix E) will still apply). - 4.5.
-Students will: - a.
-Learn about concussions, including prevention strategies, signs and symptoms, concussion management and student roles and responsibilities, throughout applicable curriculum
+- a.
+Review with their child the concussion information that is distributed through the school (e.g. Concussion Information for Parents and Students (Appendix A)); - b.
+Reinforce concussion prevention strategies with their child, for example the Player Code of Conduct (Appendix G); - c.
+Understand and follow parents/guardian roles and responsibilities in this policy; - d.
+Complete the Parent/Guardian Code of Conduct (Appendix H) - e.
+In the event of a suspected concussion, ensure their child is assessed as soon as possible by physician/nurse practitioner, preferably on the same day; - f.
+Cooperate with school to facilitate the Concussion Management Home Preparation for Return to school (RTS) and Return to Physical Activity (RTPA) Plan (Appendix E1) and the School Concussion Management Return to School (RTS) and Return to Physical Activity (RTPA) Plan (Appendix E2); - g.
+Follow physician/nurse practitioner recommendations to promote recovery; - h.
+Be responsible for the completion of all required documentation; - i.
+Support their child's progress using the Concussion Management Home Preparation for Return to School (RTS) and Return to Physical Activity (RTPA) Plan (Appendix E1) and the School Concussion Management Return to School (RTS) and Return to Physical Activity (RTPA) Plan (Appendix E2); - j.
+Collaborate with school to manage their child's suspected or diagnosed concussions appropriately; and - k.
+Report non-school related concussion to principal and complete Documentation of Monitoring/Documentation of Medical Assessment Form (Appendix D2).

+4.5 Students will:

-- b.
-Immediately inform school staff of suspected or diagnosed concussions occurring during or outside of school - c.
-Inform school staff if you experience any concussion related symptoms (immediate, delayed or reoccurring) - d.
-Remain on school premises until parent/guardian arrives if concussion is suspected - e.
-Communicate concerns and challenges during recovery process with appropriate school staff, parents/guardians, and health care providers - f.
-Complete the Player Code of Conduct (Appendix F) - g.
-Follow concussion management strategies as per medical doctor/nurse practitioner direction and Documentation for a Diagnosed Concussion Return to Learn/Return to Physical Activity Plan (Appendix E).
+- a.
+Learn about concussions, including prevention strategies, signs and symptoms, concussion management and student roles and responsibilities, throughout applicable curriculum; - b.
+Immediately inform school staff of suspected or diagnosed concussions occurring during or outside of school;

+- c.
+Inform school staff if they experience any concussion related symptoms (immediate, delayed or reoccurring); - d.
+Remain on school premises until parent/guardian arrives if concussion is suspected; - e.
+Communicate concerns and challenges during recovery process with appropriate school staff, parents/guardians, and health care providers; - f.
+Complete the Player Code of Conduct (Appendix G); - g.
+Follow concussion management strategies as per medical doctor/nurse practitioner direction and the Concussion Management Home Preparation for Return to School (RTS) and Return to Physical Activity (RTPA) Plan (Appendix E1) and the School Concussion Management Return to School (RTS) and Return to Physical Activity (RTPA) Plan (Appendix E2).